Chris Boswell: 2015

-On January 9, 2016, Boswell kicked four field goals in an 18–16 win in the AFC wild card game against the Cincinnati Bengals.
+On January 9, 2016, Boswell kicked four field goals in an 18–16 win in the AFC Wild Card Round game against the Bengals.
 He successfully kicked a 35-yard game-winning field goal with less than 20 seconds remaining in the game.
 He set an NFL record for the most field goals by a rookie/first-year player in a playoff game.
 His four field goals also tied for the most in Steelers playoff history (Gary Anderson in the 1989 Wild Card Round).
 He also became the youngest kicker to make four field goals in a postseason game.
-On January 17, 2016, in a loss against the Denver Broncos during the Divisional Round of the playoffs, Boswell tied a franchise record with seven total field goals completed in the post-season.
+On January 17, 2016, in a loss against the Broncos during the Divisional Round of the playoffs, Boswell tied a franchise record with seven total field goals completed in the post-season.

-2016 season
+2016

-On September 18, Boswell kicked a season-long 49-yard field goal against the Cincinnati Bengals.
+On September 18, Boswell kicked a season-long 49-yard field goal against the Bengals.
 On October 23, Boswell kicked three field goals but missed two against the New England Patriots.
-On November 20, Boswell kicked three field goals against the Cleveland Browns.
+On November 20, Boswell kicked three field goals against the Browns.
 On December 11, Boswell kicked two field goals against the Buffalo Bills.
 On December 18, Boswell kicked a career-high six field goals against the Cincinnati Bengals.
 He is the first kicker in NFL history to convert at least six field goals in a game and have five of those connect from 40+ yards.
 The last kicker to kick five field goals from 40+ yards in the same game was Mason Crosby in 2015.
 He is the third Pittsburgh Steeler in franchise history to accomplish the feat.
 (Jeff Reed in 2002 and Gary Anderson twice in 1988).
-On January 15, 2017, In the divisional playoff, he set a playoff record, kicking 6 field goals leading the team to beat the Kansas City Chiefs 18–16, scoring all of the Steelers' points.
+He finished the 2016 season converting all 36 extra point attempts and 21 of 25 field goal attempts.
+On January 15, 2017, In the Divisional Round of the playoffs, he set a playoff record, kicking 6 field goals leading the team to beat the Chiefs 18–16, scoring all of the Steelers' points.
 Boswell's four first-half field goals also tied the team record for an entire playoff game.